 Join the adventure

-We are part of the largest youth organisation in the world.
+There are more than 50 million Scouts worldwide.
+That makes us part of the largest youth organisation in the world!

 Our hall, called the SSS Seafire, is on the beach at Scouts Beach, next to Mothers beach, Mornington.
 It is the best beach box in the world!
 It is available for use by all members!
 And it gives us fantastic access to a small, safe harbour on Port Phillip Bay.
 Parking is available on Schnapper Point Drive.
 Take the first walkway down to the beach.